papermill/mill/README.md

 - save it somewhere in the [config](#configuration)
 - If you don't want to save it there, put it in the `env`.
     `export GITLAB_API_TOKEN="sUp3R1337sEkr3tz"`

+## Git Hooks

+The following is a valid git hook (a simple shell script).
+To run the hook after each commit, copy it to ``/path/to/project/.git/hooks/post-commit`.`

+    #!/bin/sh
+    mill output

+---